NOTT-202

 NOTT-202 is a two-part chemical compound that is capable of selectively absorbing carbon dioxide.
 It is a metal–organic framework (MOF) that functions like a sponge, adsorbing selected gases at high pressures.
 Its creation was announced by scientists in 2012.
 The researchers claimed this structure was an entirely new class of porous material.

+It's based on indium and biphenyl-3,3′,5,5′-tetra(phenyl-4-carboxylic acid) ligand linkers.